kanishka-linux/kawaii-player/README.md

 		$ chmod +x kawaii_player
 		$ ./kawaii_player

     kawaii-player from version 2.0 onwards contains headless browser supporting both qtwebkit and qtwebengine as backend.
-It is important for working of some particular kinds of addons.
-However, In 64 bit binary, the included headless browser supports only qtwebkit as backend (as available in ubuntu 16.04 LTS).
+It is important for working of some particular kind of addons.
+In 64 bit binary, the included headless browser supports only qtwebkit as backend (as available in ubuntu 16.04 LTS).
 Users can activate it using command:

         $ chmod +x hls_cmd_webkit